andrew-chang-dewitt/pyspec/docs/lib.md

 wish to use the PySpec CLI tool with your test scripts.
 The class is used by passing an instance to **[pyspec.describe()](#pyspecdescribe)** when creating a test group.

+Attributes:

-    SpecStruct initializes with just one attribute: test_groups.
+- `test_groups` (LIST) SpecStruct initializes with just one attribute: test_groups.
 All groups will be stored here.
 A list is used because it preserves member order with a numbered index & is easily searchable.
+This list starts as empty, but each time a SpecStruct instance is passed to **[pyspec.describe()](#pyspecdescribe)** the resulting **[Describe()](#describe-class) will also be added to this list.

+Methods:

+SpecStruct exposes the following methods for consumption by the CLI.

+#### SpecStruct.run\_all:

+This function is the single entry point for running all tests held in test_groups.
+This allows any other program interfacing with the library to not need to know anything about how individual test groups are structured.

+`SpecStruct.run_all()` accepts no arguments & returns no results.

+#### SpecStruct.run\_one:
+(group)

+A simple wrapper to a Describe object's `run()` method.
+Includes a guard against calling `run()` on an inner test group since this would result in an AttributeError.

+Accepts:

+- `group` (Describe instance) The Describe instance for the single group of tests you wish to run.

+`SpecStruct.run_one()` returns no results.

+<div style="text-align: right">Copyright (c) 2019 Andrew DeWitt</div>